dwhieb/dissertation/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] handle build warnings in console
 - [ ] copy to Word and run spelling and grammar check
 - [ ] search for `??` in the PDF
+- [ ] use `samepage` environment on examples that break across pages
 - [ ] run diff on the PDF using Adobe and inspect differences